Human trafficking in Oman: Prosecution (2010)

-Protection
+Protection (2010)

 The Government of Oman made some progress protecting victims of human trafficking.
 Overall, the government continued to lack formal procedures to proactively identify victims of trafficking among all vulnerable groups, including migrants detained for immigration violations and women in prostitution.
 Omani authorities made some efforts, however, to identify victims among particular groups.
 For example, Ministry of Manpower (MOM) representatives interviewed all employees who ran away from sponsors to determine if they experienced a labor violation, and the MOM had a mechanism in place to identify trafficking victims as part of inspections of private companies.
 Immigration officials also interviewed all migrant workers leaving Oman to determine if there were outstanding labor complaints.
 However, it is unknown how many victims were identified using these methods.

 The government placed identified trafficking victims into government-run shelter facilities.
 The country continued to lack permanent shelter facilities to provide protection services to both labor and sex trafficking victims.

 However, during the reporting period, the government provided shelter, legal and medical assistance, and psychological care to 21 identified sex trafficking victims at a small shelter in Muscat, and rented villas in other areas of Oman.
 The government encourages potential trafficking victims to assist in the investigation and prosecution of crimes against them.
 Due to a lack of comprehensive victim identification procedures, Oman may not have ensured expatriates subjected to forced labor and prostitution were not inappropriately incarcerated, fined, or otherwise penalized for unlawful acts committed as a direct result of being trafficked.
 Government officials indicated the government paid for airfare and spending money for the victims to return home if they wished at the completion of legal procedures.
 One hundred and sixty MOM labor inspectors received ILO training on victim identification during inspections of private companies.